Climate of Change

 Two long-term friends explore eco-anxiety, optimism and hope in the face of climate change.
 Cate and Danny interview guests along the way, discussing the challenges humankind face and celebrate the ground-breaking work of those tackling the climate crisis.
 It’s a listening experience to empower the change we all want to see.
 Featuring an exclusive soundtrack by Grammy Award-winning electronic artist Imogen Heap and biologist and filmmaker Dan O’Neill, it’s the podcast about climate change that gives you hope…. hopefully.

-winning actor, producer and environmental advocate, Cate Blanchett (Don’t Look Up, Nightmare Alley, Blue Jasmine); and climate entrepreneur and activist, Danny Kennedy, who is CEO of New Energy Nexus and Managing Director of the California Clean Energy Fund.
+Climate of Change with Cate Blanchett and Danny Kennedy is co-created and co-hosted by multi award-winning actor, producer and environmental advocate, Cate Blanchett (Don’t Look Up, Nightmare Alley, Blue Jasmine); and climate entrepreneur and activist, Danny Kennedy, who is CEO of New Energy Nexus.

 Cate and Danny seek advice from former President of Ireland, Mary Robinson, about how to become ‘prisoners of hope’.
 Social historian Rutger Bregman tells us why we should be more positive about humankind and we travel to the Philippines to meet entrepreneur Jeraiza Molina bringing clean energy to night fisherfolk.